 Languages Categorization (Taxonomies)

-A given programming language does not usually have a single ancestor language.
+A given programming language (see History) does not usually have a single ancestor language.
 Languages commonly arise by combining the elements of several predecessor languages with new ideas in circulation at the time.
 Ideas that originate in one language will diffuse throughout a family of related languages, and then leap suddenly across familial gaps to appear in an entirely different family.

 The task is further complicated by the fact that languages can be classified along multiple axes.
 For example, Java is both an object-oriented language (because it encourages object-oriented organization) and a concurrent language (because it contains built-in constructs for running multiple threads in parallel).
 Python is an object-oriented scripting language.